-What stands out in the Sony HT-CT80 is the plethora of inputs you get to connect it to your preferred device.
+What stands out in the Sony S200F is the plethora of inputs you get to connect it to your preferred device.
 It has an optical input, analog input, Bluetooth wireless connectivity and NFC capabilities.
 This full range of connections will support all your favorite audio streaming devices.

-The device has only 80W of power, but that doesn’t mean it does.’t have power.
+The device has only 80W of power, but that doesn’t mean it doesn’t have power.
 You get a wired subwoofer along with the 2.1 channel soundbar.
 The subwoofer can catch bass sounds nice and clear while the soundbar will render the middles and the highs flawlessly.
 It has the power to give you hours of clear audio entertainment.

 The overall design is nice and slick, Indicator light for certain functions of the device situated on top of the soundbar.
 It might prove a problem to those who position the device above eye-level.
 Another aspect worth noticing is you have to find a space for the subwoofer as well as the soundbar.
 It might not be a big subwoofer, but it is there nonetheless, so being careful of your available space for mounting this device.
 And consider cable management as well, since the subwoofer is wired.